Promotion of the Rule of Law in Central Asia

 Overall term: 2018 to 2022

-Decisions concerning private sector actors are increasingly in line with the procedural rules of the reformed administrative law.
+Decisions concerning private sector stakeholders are increasingly in line with the procedural rules of the reformed administrative law.